transient-haskell/axiom/README.md

 -- set -e && port=`echo ${3} | awk -F/ '{print $(3)}'` && docker run -it -p ${port}:${port} -v $(pwd):/work agocorona/transient:24-03-2017  bash -c "cd work && mkdir -p static && ghcjs ${1} -o static/out && runghc ${1}  ${2} ${3}"
 ```

-That header compiles the program with GHCJS and write the javascript code generated to the "static" folder and then executes  server program in interpreted mode with `runghc`.
+That header compiles the program with GHCJS and write the javascript code generated to the "static" folder and then executes the server program in interpreted mode with `runghc`.
 This is useful for rapid development, since you can modify the code and re-execute it very fast.

 To fully compile and execute the program, you can susbstitute `runghc` by `ghc` and execute the binary.
 The header would look like: